bscriver123/grouplang-secretary-bot/README.md

 ## Features

-- Transcribe voice messages using AWS Transcribe
+- Transcribe voice messages using Whisper
 - Summarize transcribed text using a custom API
 - Allow users to tip for the service
 - Secure handling of API keys and tokens